holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/en/Boostrapping-control-plane-and-nodes.md

 Networking is a central part of Kubernetes, see [Kubernetes networking model](https://kubernetes.io/docs/concepts/cluster-administration/networking/#how-to-implement-the-kubernetes-networking-model) for more information.

-For more option to customize the cluster with kubeadm, read [Create cluster kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).
+For more options to customize the cluster with kubeadm, read [Create cluster kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).

 ▶️ [Clean up your environment](Clean-up-environment.md/#clean-up-environment)